-The purpose of this blog is to offer insights to both lawyers and non-lawyers about insurance bad faith in Oklahoma.
+The purpose of this blog is to offer insights to both lawyers and non-lawyers about insurance bad faith and the lawsuits dealing with it.
 The blog will offer commentary on the practical and legal aspects of the interaction between a policyholder who makes a claim under his or her insurance policy, and the insurance company that must then decide how to handle and ultimately resolve the claim.

 From a practical standpoint, policyholders who have suffered an insured loss often find themselves in dire need of their insurance company’s best effort to quickly and fairly resolve the claim.
 Policyholders buy insurance for peace of mind and protection, hoping they never have to use it.
 When they have a claim, it is because some misfortune has befallen them, whether it be to their property, their business or even their health.
 Their home has been damaged or destroyed, their car has been wrecked or stolen, they have been injured in an accident, they need medical treatment for an injury or illness, a loved one has died, and so on.
 This is when a policyholder hopes their insurance company, to whom they have paid premiums with their hard-earned money, will be there to live up to its end of the bargain.